craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Spells/The Axioms, Theories, and Philosophies of Mages of the First Century.md

 2. Faith is deeply personal and inciting.
 3. Faith knots the Weave.

 [[The Texts Druidic]] then continue by explaining that these theoretical axioms of Faith explain the presence of the "Emotional Deities" who walk Alaturmen in forms material.
+Ostensibly, the personal manifestation of Knots creates these entities, and they grow in power by establishing more connections to or consumption of Faith.

-## The Theory of Focus
+## The Theory of Focus & Material
-The Theory of Focus
+The Theory of Focus & Material too comes from [[The Texts Druidic]] and explains the use of a Focus and other Materials in the manipulation of the Weave Arcane.

 ## The Theory of Enchantment